1CloudHub/k8s-mongodb/README.md

 Kops is a open source tool which can be used for creating, upgrading and destroying kubernetes cluster and underlying infrastructure.

-MongoDB Content--To be updated
+MongoDB is a document database designed for ease of development and scaling.
+MongoDB provides high performance data persistence, replication facility (replica set) and horizontal scalability as part of its core functionality.
+Sharding distributes data across a cluster of machines.

 ### Who should use this?

-This will be helpful developer, Ops or DevOps person to create kubernetes cluster in AWS IaaS and install mongoDB with minimal manual work.
+This will be helpful for developer, Ops or DevOps person to create kubernetes cluster in AWS IaaS and install mongoDB with minimal manual work.

-Key benefits: To be
+**Key benefits:**

-scale the cluster after launch you can customize and implement you own exporter
+-	 Scale the cluster nodes after launch.
+-	 Scale the mongoDB shards and replicaset based on the requirement.
+-	 Exporters can be customized and implemented as required.

 ##### Table of Contents
  * [Pre-requisites](#pre-requisites)